Skip to main content

 Accounting for adjustments

-At the end of each Pay Period, you can view your records to compare changes between Pay Periods.
-Adjustments happen when you use any payroll system, and comparing your current Pay Period to past ones can help you stay on top of the changes.
+At the end of each pay period, you can view your records to compare changes between pay periods.
+Adjustments happen when you use any payroll system, and comparing your current pay period to past ones can help you stay on top of the changes.

 • An invoice is reassigned to a clinician